data-to-insight/dfe-csc-api-data-flows/docs/roadmap_la_deployment.md

  - Download the SSD scripts for your CMS type and review/experiment with running queries.
 You're welcome to reach out to D2I at any point for support on this.  [data-to-insight.github.io/ssd-data-model - SSD Deployment](https://data-to-insight.github.io/ssd-data-model-next/)

 **IT/DBA**
-> - Ensure ability to schedule additional server job (SQL(SSD needs a nightly refresh) & Python or Exe(API)), outbound HTTPS calls to DfE API endpoint.
+> - Ensure ability to schedule additional Db|server job (SQL(SSD needs a nightly refresh) & Python or Exe(API)), outbound HTTPS calls to DfE API endpoint.
 - Support if needed the project team **analyst/lead** in running the D2I end-to-end API connectivity Powershell test script to ensure external API calls to the DfE can be made from your LA.
 This script sends nothing, but pings the DfE and confirms response codes.
 D2I can support.
 - Support to make Powershell or Anaconda/Python available to the project analyst/deployment team so they can test locally before moving the data refresh and api to server overnight list.
 - *Agree environment: Where can your LA deploy SSD schema(within sight of CMS data), optional: file/log locations.